Wildcat Statue

 History Department

-1.1 The membership of the Department of History shall consist of the Department Head, who may be a member of the Department of History or of the Department of Philosophy, and all professors, associate professors, assistant professors, and instructors who have been appointed to academic rank within the Department of History.
-With the exception of the Head, all members of the Department must be members of the Bargaining Unit of Northern Michigan University.
-A member of the Department on leave retains all membership rights during his/her leave, consistent with the Master Agreement.
+1.1 The membership of the Department of History shall consist of the Department Head, who may be a member of the Department of History or of the Department of Philosophy, and faculty.
+A member of the Department on leave retains all membership rights during their leave, consistent with the Master Agreement.
 A tenured person on limited or reduced appointment retains all membership rights.

-1.2 Members of the Department serving in non-tenured or non-tenure-earning positions shall have all the rights and privileges of tenured or tenure-earning members with the exception of serving on the Executive and Policy Committee and casting votes related to position requests, faculty hiring, tenure and promotion, departmental policy, Bulletin changes, and Bylaws revision.
+1.2 Members of the Department serving in contingent and term appointments shall have all the rights and privileges of tenured or tenure-earning members with the exception of serving on the Executive and Policy Committee and casting votes related to position requests, faculty hiring, tenure and promotion.

 2.1 DEPARTMENT HEAD